shubham-padia/pipeline_creator/README.md

 3.)
 To deploy i.e run your project, execute `bash deploy.sh`

+## Changing the IP:
+By default the installation script will pickup your network IP (which you can find by ifconfig) and use that.
+If you want to change that IP to either 127.0.0.1 or some other IP please follow the below given instructions.

+1.)
+Change the `REACT_APP_SERVER URL` with your desired IP in .env 2.)
+Run `bash deploy.sh`

 ## Manual installation instructions:

 1.)
 Install the serve package globally